picolume/studio/SOFTWARE_REQUIREMENTS_DOCUMENT.md

 - Closes when pressing Escape key
 - Closes after selecting a menu item
 - Themes opens a submenu on hover/focus and applies immediately
+- Submenus are viewport-constrained (auto-position and scroll if they would extend off-screen)
 - Animated slide-down transition (150ms)
 - Menu items highlight on hover with accent color on icons